Crete's Culinary Sanctuaries

 dakos bread and lots of olives.

-collect edible wild plants and herbs.
-Once the rains subside, the countryside is kaleidoscopic
+to collect edible wild plants and herbs.
+Once the rains subside, the countryside is

-blur of colors: red poppies, purple irises and thistles, yellow sage, dandelions and
+kaleidoscopic blur of colors: red poppies, purple irises and thistles, yellow sage,

 Culinary Highlights: Lamb, fresh sheep's milk cheese curd (malakos), fresh soft cheese